UW-Libraries/deaccession/README.md

 ### Prerequisites

-You will need Python 3.x and the requests library (http://docs.python-requests.org/en/master/).
+You will need Python 3.x and the lxml & requests library (install by running: `python3 -m pip install lxml requests`).

 ### Installing